hameedullah/Smart-Theme-Template/readme.txt

 Smart Theme Template
-A bare bone theme template that is smart enough to let the developer do his work without getting into developer's way.
+A bare bone WordPress theme template that is smart enough to let the developer do his work without getting into developer's way.
 This is just the template, but a smart one at least for me ;).

 The version of the html5boilerplate being used for this template is included as gitmodule.